 7. Run those FB Ads, too

 Sponsored posts are everywhere, you know it.
 Not using them at all would be considered a setback amongst other companies.
 So, depending on how much money you have dedicated to spend on advertising your business, consider Facebook Ads.
-In 2019 the Facebook campaigning options are more diverse and evolved than ever, and they really do work for increasing page followers.

 When setting up the ad you can choose the marketing objective for every ad.
 Do a Facebook Like Campaign for a simple way to increase followers, because the like button will appear on the ad itself.
 Posts with higher engagement are cheaper to promote, so remember about the first and most important tip—engage with everybody from the get-go.